helium/HIP/0055-validator-challenges.md

-The activation would be done via a set of chain variables which would switch the system over to this new model, before that happens we need the new code to be merged, deployed to the fleet (routers, hotspots, validators, node users) and this HIP needs to be ratified.
+The activation would be done via a set of chain variables which would switch the system over to this new model, before that happens we need the new code to be merged, deployed to the fleet (routers, Hotspots, validators, node users) and this HIP needs to be ratified.

 [hip54]: https://github.com/helium/HIP/blob/main/0054-h3dex-targeting.md
 [proto]: